 The role of the RTCCs is to understand public health measures and to work collaboratively with leadership, HR professionals and building managers to ensure you have the resources you need and a plan to support the employees and students in your school or department.
 These plans will differ depending on the size of your school or department, the location of your facility(ies), and the type of work you do.
 Generally, RTCCs will be responsible for ensuring facility readiness, working with building managers on supply inventory, and requesting additional supplies from VCU Facilities Management.
 RTCCs will order supplies as needed (refer to the supplies sections for more information).

-VCU Human Resources will guide HR professionals in each school and department to manage their staffing plan.
-In preparation for the fall semester, HR professionals and others are encouraged to visit the Together website to prepare for the fall semester.
+VCU Human Resources will guide HR professionals in each school and department to manage their COVID-19-related responsibilities.

 In collaboration with the RTCC, building managers will implement building protocols and assist with supply inventory.
 They will serve as a local point of contact in individual facilities and will work closely with the RTCC to understand and apply the appropriate public health measures.